lGabrielDev/todolist_API/README.md

 <br>

 ⚠️ As you saw above, the only endpoint you can access without any authentication is the endpoint to create a user.
-To access all the others endpoints you need to be authenticated.
+To access all the others endpoints, you need to be authenticated.
 Otherwise, you will get a 401 - Unauthorized.

 <hr>
 <br>